How Happy-TV is silently changing the game in Singapore's internet stratosphere

 We all love a good story, but how often do you view a story that hits so close to home?
 Happy-TV boosts a range of local content, but the stories from the non-scripted ‘Silent Cry’ interviews moved us to tears.
 Happy-TV mitigates the gap between other fellow Singaporeans and our own stories, by weaving a common thread among the things we relate to.
 As you listen intently to these heartfelt interviews, it gives you the chance to look into the perspectives of people you have not met, as well as experiences you have not gone through.
 The videos are seemingly too compelling, to not leave your own thoughts and feelings towards these stories.

 With the ever changing digital landscape on YouTube, Happy-TV has no plans to slow it down.
-We heard that new programmes such as food reviews and ‘mukbang’ segments could reach their channel soon!
+Standing out from the usual Singaporean YouTube channels, Happy-TV is bringing their A-game to bring in more insightful and informative videos we will come to know and love.
+We heard that new programmes such as food reviews and ‘mukbang’ segments could reach their chanel soon!

 We’ll keep binging on Happy-TV’s current videos, but from the last we heard – there will be a new programme very soon, titled ‘Happynings’.
 It is a fun-filled programme with three hosts exploring interesting and exciting places in Singapore, from events to restaurants to give their ‘Happyning’ review.